INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

     /// # Parameters
     /// - `lobby_data`: The updated state of the lobby, containing information
     ///   like player details, game configurations, and other relevant data.
-    ///   This is the same data structure as the one provided when the agent
+    ///   This is the same data structure as the one provided when the bot
     ///   first joined the lobby.
     ///
     /// # Default Behavior